zksecurity/RFCs/source/starknet/fri.md

 assert p0_v == g0_square + v * h0_square # <------ sanity check
 ```

-<aside class="note">In practice, the evaluations would be done by querying a commitment to the polynomial.
-These queries are different from the <strong>FRI queries</strong> (which enforce consistency between layers of reductions), they are <strong>evaluation queries or commitment queries</strong> and result in practice in the prover providing a Merkle membership proof (also called decommitment in this specification) to the committed polynomial.</aside>
+In practice, to check that the evaluation on the next layer's polynomial is correct, the verifier would "query" the prover's commitment to the polynomial.
+These queries are different from the <strong>FRI queries</strong> (which enforce consistency between layers of reductions), they are <strong>evaluation queries or commitment queries</strong> and result in practice in the prover providing a Merkle membership proof (also called decommitment in this specification) to the committed polynomial.

 As we already have an evaluation of $v^2$ of the next layer's polynomial $p_1$, we can simply query the evaluation of $p_1(-v^2)$ to continue the **FRI query** process on the next layer, and so on: